Adldap2/Adldap2/README.md

 Major versions are maintained individually through separate branches.

-## Need to test an LDAP connection?
+## Quick Usage & and Testing an LDAP connection

 If you need to test something with access to an LDAP server, the generous folks at [Georgia Tech](http://drupal.gatech.edu/handbook/public-ldap-server) have you covered.